morningconsult/docker-credential-vault-login/README.md

     "password": "my-secure-password"
 }
 ```
-Note that the Vault path where you store these credentials will be used as the value of the `auto_auth.method.config.secret` field of your `config.hcl` file (see the [Configuration File](#configuration-file) section).
+Note that the Vault path where you store these credentials will be used as the value of the `secret` or `secrets` field of your configuration file (see the [Configuration File](#configuration-file) section).

 ## Installation